-During each two-year recertification cycle, 4 of the required 80 hours must be in Professional Ethics, including a review of Chapters 455 and 473 of Florida Statutes and the related administrative rules.
-If the required 4 hours are completed within two modules, then all hours must be taken from the same provider.
+During each two-year renewal period, 4 of the required 80 hours must be in Professional Ethics.
+Including a review of Chapters 455 and 473 of Florida Statutes and the related administrative rules.
+However, if the CPA completes the required 4 hours in two modules, all ethics hours must be taken from the same provider.

 Any licensee who conducts audits controlled by the Government Auditing Standards, 2007 Revision or the Rules of the Auditor General, Chapter 10.550 must complete at least 24 hours of Governmental CPE in the reporting period for Florida.
-Furthermore, 8 hours in Accounting-related and/or Auditing-related subjects are required no matter the professional field of the licensee.
+Furthermore, CPAs must complete 8 hours in Accounting-related and/or Auditing-related subjects no matter the professional field of the licensee.

 Credit Limitations and Calculation

 For CPAs in the state of Florida, there exist limitations and prohibitions for certain programs or events, listed as follows:

 - Credits obtained from courses in basic mathematics or elementary accounting will not be accepted by the Florida Board